luxfi/LPs/LPs/lp-9020-performance-benchmarks.md

 4. Failover completes in < 5 seconds
 5. Gas costs within 110% of targets

+## Rationale

+Performance benchmarks establish verifiable baselines for protocol reliability.
+Target metrics are derived from competitive analysis and user experience requirements.
+Continuous benchmarking prevents performance regression and guides optimization efforts.

+## Backwards Compatibility

+Benchmarking infrastructure is observational and doesn't modify protocol behavior.
+Performance improvements may change gas costs, which are documented with each upgrade.

 ## Security Considerations

 1. **DoS protection** - Rate limiting under load